NZ Police Opening Criminal Probe of Deaths at Volcano Island

 “We didn’t find any survivors on the island,” Clark said.
 “It would’ve been quite traumatic for them.”

-White Island, also known by the indigenous Maori name Whakaari, is the tip of an undersea volcano some 30 miles (50 kilometers) off mainland New Zealand.
-Scientists had noted an uptick in volcanic activity in recent weeks, and questions were being raised about why tourists were still being allowed on the island.

-Many of the 47 visitors on the island at the time of the eruption were Australian, and Ardern said New Zealanders and tourists from the United States, China, Britain and Malaysia were also affected.
+Many of the visitors on the island at the time were Australian, and Ardern said New Zealanders and tourists from the United States, China, Britain and Malaysia were also affected.
 Some of the visitors were passengers from the Royal Caribbean cruise ship Ovation of the Seas.

 Australian Prime Minister Scott Morrison said 11 Australians are unaccounted for and 13 were hospitalized.
 Three Australians were suspected to be among the initial five confirmed dead, he told reporters in Sydney.
 “I fear there is worse news to come,” Morrison said.